percona/percona-server/doc/source/management/innodb_expanded_fast_index_creation.rst

 |InnoDB| fast index creation uses temporary files in tmpdir for all indexes being created.
 So make sure you have enough tmpdir space when using :variable:`expand_fast_index_creation`.
 It is a session variable, so you can temporarily switch it off if you are short on tmpdir space and/or don’t want this optimization to be used for a specific table.

+|InnoDB| copies the data from an existing table to a temporary table with the required index structure.
+After the copy operation is completed, the temporary table is renamed with the original table name and the original table is dropped.
+If a system exit occurs during the index creation, you must complete process using the temporary tables.

 There’s also a number of cases when this optimization is not applicable:
   * ``UNIQUE`` indexes in ``ALTER TABLE`` are ignored to enforce uniqueness where necessary when copying the data to a temporary table;